A Worker Cooperative · Founded 2026 · Colorado

 CommonWork Platform

-One app replacing Uber, DoorDash, Upwork, TaskRabbit, and Care.com.
+One app replacing Uber, DoorDash, TaskRabbit, Upwork, and Care.com.
 Workers receive 85–92% of every transaction.
-The remaining 8–15% funds operations, worker relief, and political action — voted on by worker-owners.
-No shareholders.
-No extraction.
+The other 8–15% funds the ecosystem — not shareholders.

 PILLAR 02